Hernandezn/spring-refresh-2026/README.md

 # Spring Refresh (2026)
-This is a local Spring Boot RESTful Web API server, for my own experimentation & knowledge review.
+This is a local Spring Boot RESTful Web API server, for my demonstration, experimentation, and knowledge review.

 It's meant as a coding sandbox for my upcoming projects & practice with the technology, not as a live deployed Web service.
 Some enterprise practices (like logging & high unit test coverage) are applied for practice & reference.